-Lightly wet your hands (this will stop the mixture sticking to your hands), then use a spoon to scoop up a heaped tablespoon of the mixture.
-Roll it into a ball in your hands, then place onto a lined oven tray.
+Lightly wet your hands (this will stop the mixture from sticking to your hands), then use a spoon to scoop up a heaped tablespoon of the mixture.
+Roll it into a ball in your hands, then place it onto a lined oven tray.
 Drizzle them with olive oil, then bake the meatballs for 12 minutes, until golden and glorious.

 Mix the quick tzatziki sauce while the meatballs are in the oven, then pile them on top of the sauce, along with feta, cherry tomatoes and more herbs.

 These meatballs are SUPER versatile.
 They can be served with so many things, which is why they’re perfect for meal prep.